zensh/node-threads-a-gogo2/README.md

   fastthread set false,to use nodejs env thread, you can use all nodejs module and api.set false use quick thread, you only can use js function but fast.default is true.

+  dirname if you want to use require in thread, make sure set the correct dirname.you can also set it by created thread pool like this:

+     var threadp1 = tagg.create(5);

+     threadp1.dirname = __dirname;

   notice if fastthread is false,you have the real another node.js process

   notice: to set fastthread false, you can not use thread pool any more.